ASVKVINAYAK/FirstPR/TusharSrivastav-27/Sudoku Game Solver/readme.md

 1- main(): It takes the input by the user in 9x9 matrix.
 It also calls other functions which are described below.

 2- isSudokuSolved(): Checks if sudoku is solved or not.

+3- disp(): Displays the whole 9x9 grid.

+4- remove(): Removes elements/number which is greater than 9.

+5- dupGrid(): It checks for the duplicate value in a sub grid of 3x3 and remove it.